-The JCRC Council is responsible for JCRC international and domestic policies and positions in which the JCRC publicly advocates in the name of the Jewish community.
-It also is responsible for JCRC's participation in the annual resolution process of the Jewish Council for Public Affairs.
-The council is comprised of representatives of JCRC's 32 member organizations and 14 at-large members.
-Community representatives are recommended each year by the nominating committee and elected at the Annual Meeting.
-Each member organization is assigned 2 representatives.
+The JCRC Council is responsible for international and domestic policies and positions that JCRC publicly advocates for in the name of the Jewish community.
+It also is responsible for JCRC's participation in the annual resolution process of the Jewish Council for Public Affairs (JCPA).
+The council is comprised of one representative of each of JCRC's 33 member organizations, up to 10 at-large members, and the JCRC’s Board of Directors.

 It is the responsibility of agency representatives to bring to the Council the positions of their organization and to reflect its views.
 Agency representatives are also asked to keep their agencies informed of deliberations and decisions of the Council.

-New policy positions can be initiated by the JCRC Board, a JCRC Committee/Task Force, a Constituent Agency, an individual member, the JCPA (Jewish Council on Public Affairs) or non-JCRC Jewish community organization.
+New policy positions can be initiated by the JCRC Board, a JCRC Committee/Task Force, a member organization, an individual member, the JCPA, or a non-JCRC Jewish community organization.
 The issue is brought to the JCRC Board prior to coming before the Council for consideration or reconsideration.